2. Important Information And Who We Are

 9.1 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 7 above.

-9.1.2 External Third Parties (full details of which are included in the Glossary at the end of this policy).
+- 9.1.2 External Third Parties (details of which are included in the Glossary at the end of this policy).

-9.1.3 Specific third parties were such are stated in the table at paragraph 7 above (purposes for which we will use your personal data), e.g. with age verification partners.
+- 9.1.3 Specific third parties where they are stated in the table at paragraph 7 above (purposes for which we will use your personal data), e.g. with an age verification partner

 9.2 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
-We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+We do not allow our third-party service providers which process your personal data on our behalf to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.